Revans72/Halo-Classic-Virginia/README.md

 I really enjoyed doing this test as it push me to think on the fly, so I wanted to thank you for giving me the oppotunity to try this test.

-If you have any feedback for me please let me know.
+If you have any feedback or issues please let me know.

 Best Regards,
 Robert Evans